-The Globally Harmonized System of Classification and Labelling of Chemicals, or simply the Global Harmonizing System (GHS), is the United Nation’s system of standardisation and harmonisation of chemical labelling and classification on a global level.
+The Globally Harmonized System of Classification and Labelling of Chemicals, or simply the Global Harmonizing System (GHS), is the United Nation’s system of standardization and harmonization of chemical labelling and classification on a global level.

 - Classification of chemical hazards according to GHS standards, including pure chemicals and chemical mixes.

-- Communication and labelling of hazards through universal warning pictograms, signal words and statements, and standardised Safety Data Sheets (SDS).
+- Communication and labelling of hazards through universal warning pictograms, signal words and statements, and standardized Safety Data Sheets (SDS).

-All GHS standards are outlined in the main GHS document called the GHS Purple Book.
+All GHS standards are outlined in a main document called the GHS Purple Book.
 The GHS Purple Book is the main pillar of GHS, containing all the relevant information needed for successful implementation of GHS across the globe.
-The document is updated every two years.
-The latest, 8th revision of the GHS Purple Book is now available in print, and features updates in several areas.
+The latest, 8th revision of the GHS Purple Book, released in 2019, is available in print, and features updates in several areas.
 Some significant alterations in the 8th revision include:

-- New criteria for systemising flammable gasses, which are now clearer and stricter regarding the pyrophoric gases and the unstable gases
+- New criteria for systematizing flammable gasses, which are now clearer and stricter regarding the pyrophoric gases and unstable gases

-- The coverage of Section 14 (Transport Information) of the Safety Data Sheet (SDS) has been extended to all bulk cargoes transported via the International Maritime Organization, for all physical states of the cargo.
+- The coverage of Section 14 (Transport Information) around safety data sheets has been extended to all bulk cargoes transported via the International Maritime Organization, encompassing all physical states of the cargo.

-- Labelling of small packaging with fold-out labels has been addressed and defined through an example in Annex 7 (pictured below).
-The fold-out labels allow for more information to be featured in limited space.
+- Labelling of small packaging with fold-out labels has been addressed and defined through an example in Annex 7 and the fold-out labels allow for more information to be featured in limited space.

-You can find the official list of amends to GHS Version 7 here.
+You can also refer to the official list of GHS amendments made to version 7.